LFroesch/commit-helper/README.md

    - See what's been modified, added, or deleted
    - Quick overview of your working directory

 2. **💡 Suggestions Mode** (`2` key)
-   - AI-powered commit message suggestions
+   - **Combined suggestion** as the first option - intelligently merges all your changes
+   - Individual file-specific suggestions based on actual code changes
+   - Analyzes git diffs, detects function additions/modifications
+   - Groups related changes for comprehensive commits
-   - Based on your file changes and conventional commit standards
+   - Follows conventional commit standards (feat, fix, docs, etc.)
    - Press `Enter` to commit with a suggestion
+   - Press `e` to **edit any suggestion** before committing

 3. **✏️ Custom Mode** (`3` key)
    - Write your own commit message